xinhaoyuan/layout-machi/README.md

 ## Switcher

-Calling `layout_machi.switcher.start()` will create a switcher supporting the following keys:
+Calling `machi.switcher.start()` will create a switcher supporting the following keys:

  - Arrow keys: move focus into other regions by the direction.
  - `Shift` + arrow keys: move the focused window to other regions by the direction.